Sheida-Mohammadi/imdb/README.md

 We decided to work on the top 250 rated moovie section.

-## Our main type of Data collected was :
+## Our main types of Data collected was :
 - Date of publication
 - Rating of the moovie
 - Duration of the moovie